Partial Knee Replacement

 A typical unicompartmental knee replacement replaces one condyle on the end of the femur (thigh bone) and one condyle on the opposing surface of the tibia (shin bone) with metal.
 A plastic bearing is inserted between.
 The other areas of the knee are left alone including the Anterior Cruciate Ligament.

 Much of what happens prior to, during and after a UKR is very similar to TKR.
-For more information on this go to the TKR page .
+For more information on this go to the TKR page (Be sure to go to the Making a Fast recovery Section and watch the video).
 The big difference between the two is the comparative ease of recovery after UKR.
 In particular, the return of movement is easier and very predictable.
 The amount of work involved in the recovery is much less, especially if both knees are done.
+A UKR can be done as a day case or with a single night in hospital .